modernancientgenomes/modernancientgenomes.github.io/team/index.md

 ---
 title: Team
 nav:
-  order: 4
+  order: 3
   tooltip: About our team
+redirect_from:
+  - /lab-members
+  - /alums
+  - /mascots
+  - /staff
+  - /trainees
 ---

 # <i class="fas fa-users"></i>Team

-Our lab is made up of a collaborative and diverse team of scientists.
-We value and actively work to create a lab, university, and community that is more diverse, inclusive, and equitable.
+Our lab is made up of a highly engaged and collaborative team of researchers.

-{%
-  include list.html
-  data="members"
-  component="portrait"
+We recognize that diverse teams do better research.
+We foster an environment where team members are treated equally, and where we respect and admire our differences.
+The team includes postdocs, students at all levels, staff, and our lab mascots.

-  filters="role: pi, group: current"
+{% include list.html data="members" component="portrait" filters="role: pi, group: " %}
-%}
-{%
-  include list.html
-  data="members"
-  component="portrait"
-  filters="role: postdoc, group: current"
+{% include list.html data="members" component="portrait" filters="role: postdoc, group: " %}
-%}
-{%
-  include list.html
-  data="members"
-  component="portrait"
-  filters="role: grad, group: current"
-%}
-{%
-  include list.html
-  data="members"
-  component="portrait"
-  filters="role: researcher, group: current"
-%}
-{%
-  include list.html
+{% include list.html data="members" component="portrait" filters="role: phd, group: " %}
-  data="members"
-  component="portrait"
-  filters="role: undergrad, group: current"
+{% include list.html data="members" component="portrait" filters="role: undergrad, group: " %}
-%}
-{%
-  include list.html
+{% include list.html data="members" component="portrait" filters="role: programmer, group: " %}
-  data="members"
-  component="portrait"
-  filters="role: mascot, group: current"
+{% include list.html data="members" component="portrait" filters="role: mascot, group: " %}
-%}
-{:.center}

-{% include section.html %}
+{% include section.html dark=true %}

-There are often openings for graduate students and postdoctoral fellows within the Quantitative Marine Ecology Lab.
-Please see the link below for more information.
+We work with a wide range of outstanding groups from around the world, and we're always on the lookout for new and unique perspectives.
+We want to push the frontier of data science and train the next generation of data scientists.

 {%
   include link.html